codersclub/DRKB/ide/error/incorrect_ide_line/index.md

 breakpoints by choosing a blue dot in the gutter, it does not

-\"line up\" with the text line.
+"line up" with the text line.
 How can I fix this?

 This condition is usually caused by opening the file in a different